 💡Tip: Try starting your Objective using a verb.
 For example: Improve cross-team collaboration.

 What are Key Results?

-Key Results should be measurable, so if you don’t have a number in there, it isn’t a Key Result.
+Key Results should be quantifiable, so without a number – it isn’t a Key Result.
 You should be able to update your Key Results every week to make sure you are on the right track.

 OKR format for companies